ocastorena/mythic-legends/docs/TECHNICAL_DESIGN.md

   combat](#client-reported-sword-combat).
 This architecture must not be changed by the general UI synchronization rule below.

+## Initial loading

+`ReplicatedFirst.LoadingScreen` owns the early loading presentation and its private `Assets` helper.
+Preload only the initial view: visible startup UI, the current character, and nearby spawn geometry selected from explicit map and owned-base roots.
+Do not scan all of Workspace/ReplicatedStorage or preload catalogues, unopened menus, other players' bases, or every island at join.

+Request streaming once around the actual character position, with the player's own Base Spawn as a fallback.
+Bounded readiness checks re-resolve the character root, owned Base Spawn, and HUD as they arrive; an empty container or global descendant count is not a readiness signal.
+Preserve the loading timeout, minimum display, fade, and owned input/camera cleanup.
+Later content loads when needed.
+Validate cold joins on target devices before claiming a load-time improvement.

 ## Project structure and coding conventions

 `ServerScriptService.Domain.Production.ProductionLedger` is the shared server-domain accounting